thatcherfreeman/color-palette/README.md

 python color_palette.py --file path/to/file.jpg
 ```

-This will generate a new file in the same folder as your original image, but with the word `_palette` appended to the file name
+This will generate a new file in the same folder as your original image, but with the word `_palette` appended to the file name.
+This script should work with whatever file extensiosn that the imageio library supports.
+Currently the code expects 8-bit files.

 You can optionally use the following arguments: